ShizCalev/MGS2-Demastered-Substance-Edition/README.md

 ------------

-Please report any issues found with the pack, or any issues that are not already corrected, to our GitHub: [here](https://github.com/ShizCalev/MGS2-Demastered-Substance-Edition/issues)
+Please report any issues found with the pack, such as textures I might've missed, to our GitHub: [here](https://github.com/ShizCalev/MGS2-Demastered-Substance-Edition/issues)

 <br>